benvenutto/fast-ai-mooc/macOS-high-sierra-install.md

 jupyter notebook
 ~~~~

+In the corresponding browser window that opens as the Jupyter notebook client,
-Select the lesson one `lesson1.ipynb` notebook, in the `courses/dl1` directory.
+select the lesson one `lesson1.ipynb` notebook, in the `courses/dl1` directory.
 Now follow the instructions to create the data files; run the commands below to
 download and unzip the data directories, this will take a few minutes.